 This is undoubtedly one of my favourite colours in the World!
 Gray Cashmere is a mix of green, blue and gray with a bit more gray than not.
-It certainly won’t ‘look gray’ – it will just look like a very subtle, soft mix of blue, green and gray – leaning more to the gray/green than the blue.
-Gray Cashmere is somewhat comparable to Sea Salt, just with more gray in it.
+It certainly won’t ‘look gray’ – it will just look like a very subtle, soft mix of blue, green and gray – leaning more to the blue/gray than the green/gray.
+Gray Cashmere is somewhat comparable to Sea Salt, just with more gray/blue in it.

 Gray Cashmere has an LRV of 65 – the highest on this page!

 - Sherwin Williams Silver Strand – Very similar, but Silver Strand has more gray